Digital technologies have become a crucial part of every organization today.

 Step 4: Utilize Intelligence Data

-Collecting and analyzing cyberthreat intelligence is crucial to enhance your business’s security levels.
+Collecting and analyzing cyberthreat intelligence is crucial to enhancing your business’s security levels.
 However, no matter how detailed the intelligence is, it won’t help your organization until you actually utilize it.

 You should apply the curated threat data to your environment, which will convert all the intelligence into effective protection and mitigation strategies.